Just5KY/homey/README.md

 Displays CPU/RAM/disk usage and uptime.
 By design, Docker containers do not have access to detailed host information.
 This can be circumvented by **running a script on the host**: `monitorSystem.py`

-- Put the script anywhere
+- Download the script from the [Releases](https://github.com/vlfldr/homey/releases) page or above
+- Place anywhere (does not have to be in config directory)
 - Install process utilities: `pip install psutil`
 - Point `dataFile` at homey's config Docker volume
     - Or at `homey-api/config` if running outside of Docker